seppzer0/zero_kernel/docs/FAQ.md

 # FAQ

-This page contains answers to popular questions when working with this kernel.
+This page contains answers to popular questions in relation to this kernel.

 ## Q: How to TURN ON monitor mode on internal Wi-Fi card?